uwacyber/cits1003/cits1003-labs/setting-up-your-laptop.md

 We will be using a technology called _Docker Desktop_ to run different environments on your laptop.
 Unfortunately, this environment will not be available on the lab machines, so you will have to bring your own device.
 You will learn more about this in CITS2003, but for the sake of this unit, you do not need to understand how and why this works.

 You can get more comprehensive overview of what Docker is from here [https://docs.docker.com/get-started/overview/](https://docs.docker.com/get-started/overview/).
-Specific instructions for Kali can be found here [https://www.kali.org/docs/containers/installing-docker-on-kali/](https://www.kali.org/docs/containers/installing-docker-on-kali/).
 To summarise though, Docker allows you to "package and run an application in a loosely isolated environment called a container".
 Containers are a way of virtualizing an environment by using the native operating system's functionality to isolate application environments.

 ### 3.1.
 Installing Docker Desktop (Windows/Mac/Linux)